-Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
+• Responses must be transcribed verbatim by a Test Administrator in a standard student test booklet or answer document, which is included in the Large Print Test Kit.
 Only transcribed responses will be scored.
 At least two persons must be present during transcription of student responses (one transcriber and one observer confirming accuracy).
 It is recommended that one of the individuals be a District Test Coordinator or School Test Coordinator.
 Refer to Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.

-Presentation Options for ELA
+Presentation Options for ELA Section 1 (Reading)

-- ELA Text-to-Speech English

 - ASL Video (ELA)

 - Human Reader

 - Human Signer

-- Purpose: The purpose of the text-to-speech, ASL video, Human Reader, and Human Signer accommodations for the ELA assessment is to provide access to printed or written texts on the ELA assessments for a very small number of students with print-related disabilities who would otherwise be unable to participate in the assessment because their disability severely limits or prevents their ability to access printed text by decoding.
-This accommodation is not intended for students reading somewhat (i.e., only moderately) below grade level. - Assignment in iTester: must be assigned prior to testing - Tools for Identification: IEP teams/504 Plan Coordinators should use the decision-making tool available in Appendix C: Text-to-Speech, ASL Video, or Human Reader/Human Signer Guidance for English Language Arts (ELA) Assessments to inform their decision-making.
+- Purpose: The purpose of the ASL video, Human Reader, and Human Signer accommodations for the Reading Portion (Section 1) of the ELA assessment is to provide access to printed or written texts on the ELA assessments for a very small number of students with print-related disabilities who would otherwise be unable to participate in the assessment because their disability severely limits or prevents their ability to access printed text by decoding.
+This accommodation is not intended for students reading somewhat (i.e., only moderately) below grade level. - Tools for Identification: IEP teams/504 Plan Coordinators should use the decision-making tool available in Appendix C: Text-to-Speech, ASL Video, or Human Reader/Human Signer Guidance for English Language Arts (ELA) Assessments to inform their decision-making. - Materials For Paper Testers: Human Reader Kits, which include one copy of the student test booklet (and answer document for grades 4-8) and an extra test booklet for Test Administrators (Human Reader/Signer).